 - Epoxy glue

 - Drill and drillbits

 Give it your own twist

-There’s a lot more creep crawlies you could make using this technique - I’d love to see a spider, I think that would complete the set!
+There’s a lot more creepy crawlies you could make using this technique - I’d love to see a spider, give it a try!